What Is Cupping Massage?

 There are many benefits you’ll enjoy from cupping massage, including:

 Having a cupping massage session feels a lot like getting a deep tissue massage.
 It is completely safe and can be used on the neck, shoulders, back, sacral area, hips, abdomen, thighs, upper arms, calves, and even the forehead and soles of the feet, depending on the condition.
 Most clients describe the whole experience as being relaxing and warm.

 Cupping is not recommended if you bleed easily, have ulcers on your skin, have a high fever, or are suffering from edema.
 Pregnant women should not have cupping done on their abdomens or backs.

 Drinking plenty of water before and after your cupping massage appointment is vital because it will help you flush the toxins from your system.
 After your session, you’ll also want to avoid heavy exercise, hot tubs, saunas, steam rooms, or hot baths.
 You’ll also want your next meal or two to be light.
 This will help you get the greatest benefits from your session.

 If you have marks from your cupping session, it’s perfectly normal and harmless.
 It’s all part of using suction to draw up the stagnant blood and other fluids in your body and help to restore healthy circulation.
 With regular cupping treatment, the marks will be less noticeable and fade even more quickly.

-If cupping massage sounds intriguing and relaxing to you, the best way to find out how it can help you is to schedule an appointment with Aiden Seraphim at the Heart Center in Portland.
+If cupping massage sounds intriguing and relaxing to you, the best way to find out how it can help you is to schedule an appointment with Aiden Seraphim at Heart Centered Transformational Wellness in Costa Mesa.

 You probably have questions about cupping, and we’ll be delighted to answer them for you and to guide you through your treatments.
 This modality has been around for centuries, and you’re about to find out why it’s remained so popular.